mtalexan/udm-instructions/certificates/HTTPS.md

 # Locate the files
 On your router, you'll need to locate the certificates and keys you're going to replace.
 The exact location varies a little bit between versions, so you'll need to locate exactly where they are.

-## Find the "cloudkey" files
+## Find the certificate and key files
-These files appear to have been removed in UDM release 1.8.0, so skip them if they aren't found.
+These files appear to have been removed in UDM release 1.8.0 thru 1.8.4, so skip them if they aren't found, but have been renamed to `server.crt` and `server.key` in 1.8.5.
 ```
-find / -name "cloudkey.crt"
+find / -name "*.crt" -not -path "*/mozilla/*" -not -path "*/podman/*" -not -path "*/containers/*" -not -name "ca-certificates*"
-find / -name "cloudkey.key"
+find / -name "*.key" -not -path "*/mozilla/*" -not -path "*/podman/*" -not -path "*/containers/*" -not -path "*/raddb/*" -not -name "ca-certificates*"
 ```
-These will be in the same directory, likely something like /mnt/data/system/ssl/private/
+These two files will be in the same directory, likely something like `/mnt/data/system/ssl/private/` or `/mnt/data/system/ssl/private/redirector/`

 From here on, these instructions will assume the files are at:
 ```
-/mnt/data/system/ssl/private/cloudkey.crt
+/mnt/data/system/ssl/private/redirector/server.crt
-/mnt/data/system/ssl/private/cloudkey.key
+/mnt/data/system/ssl/private/redirector/server.key
 ```

 ## Find the "unifi-core" files